 Next is the sale itself.
 We choose to always cater to our buyers as much as our families who need the house emptied.
 Without the buyers the sellers would have no ability to make a dime let alone empty a home in a few days.
 Without regular clients or collectors to shop your sale, you would simply have a house full of fantastic stuff that you will still have a week later and the place will still be filled with unwanted items and you would be no further along than when you called the liquidator, save a picked over home and a few exceptional pieces in the liquidators coffers if they are the type that buy or steal your items before they allow anyone else to shop from them.
 This is not an option with our company.

-The commencement of the sale ends with cleanup of the premises entirely.
-This would entail emptying the home itself, completely emptying the yard, sheds, outbuildings and garage as well as removing any debris on the property assigned us.
+The commencement of the sale ends with cleanup.
+This would entail emptying the home itself, emptying the yard, sheds, outbuildings if instructed to broom clean status.
 This can be quite a job but on average takes two to three men or women and average of 6 hours each coming to a total of 18 hours of pickup at the end of the sale.
 This total does not include dump runs and hauling hours which would be paid from the family end of the proceeds only.
 This is an option on our contract that needs to be signed for.

 As you can see by now, we have spent a fair amount of time and money manning your sale.
 By my guesstimate on an average $10,000 gross sale we have spent: